tomeichlersmith/denv/docs/src/vocab.md

   - The default installation of `denv` comes with an alias for the command which is the special backslash character, so one can run `denv` also by running `\\` at the command line.
 This means I often read `\\` as `denv` in my head.
+- **container**: while not technically correct, I usually think of containers as light-weight virtual machines (VMs).
+This gets the point across that they have a different environment and can contain software that couldn't run on the host.
+- **image**: the data that can be used to launch a container with specific software in it.
+Usually, images consist of _layers_ which are created by running different commands within the image during the build process.
+  - Look into [Developing the Environment](./env_dev.md) to learn more about building images for use with `denv` in mind.